ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 Python and Ruby are both object oriented languages that provide a smooth transition from procedural to OO programming styles.
-Smalltalk, by contrast, is object only - you can't do anything until you understand objects, inheritance and the sizable Smalltalk class hierarchy.
+Smalltalk, by contrast, is object only---you can't do anything until you understand objects, inheritance and the sizable Smalltalk class hierarchy.
 By providing procedural training wheels, Python and Ruby “fix” one of the features that may have kept Smalltalk out of the mainstream.
 The two languages differ by approaching